-The Family Law Section of the Oklahoma Bar Association has assembled the Standard Operating Manual for Oklahoma Guardians Ad Litem Under Title 43.
-The manual is available in PDF through the button below.
+The Family Law Section of the Oklahoma Bar Association has assembled the manual below, available in PDF through the link below.

 Oklahoma Access to Justice

-This website is provided by the Oklahoma Access to Justice Commission and the Oklahoma Bar Association at no cost to the public.
+This website is provided by the Oklahoma Access to Justice Foundation and the Oklahoma Bar Association at no cost to the public.
 This website is maintained for informational purposes for the public.